mightybyte/zeus/README.md

 The following features are high priority and planned for the very near future:

-* Support for pushing build outputs to a Nix cache hosted on S3
 * Ability to distribute builds to multiple build slaves
 * Proper support for merge requests and control of GitHub/GitLab status lights with a safe solution to the problem of anyone on the internet having arbitrary